TwigWorld/django-rottweiler/README.md

  - Template tag for checking global permissions.

-    A template tag that extends django-rulez functionality to allow for the checking of global permissions as well as object level permissions.
+    A template tag that extends django-rulez functionality to allow for the checking of global permissions as well as object-level permissions.

  - Web interface for listing permission definitions.